HOPS Documentation

 Structure of HOPS

 This website contains a collection of parameters, some relevant graph classes, their relations, and sources which established the results.
-One may view parameters in several different ways, making the terminology little complicated – let us first introduce these viewpoints.
+As one may view parameters in several different ways let us introduce our viewpoint.

 Relations among parameters and graphs